MightyJoeW/getScriptOrDieTryin/content/blog/Contributing-to-Open-Source-Where-To-Begin-in-2021/index.md

 ---
-title: 'Contributing to Open Source Made Simple: A Starter Guide for 2021'
+title: 'Contributing to Open Source: Where to Begin in 2021'
 date: '2021-09-27'
 ---